yczhangcc/Biological-Big-Data-Analysis/README.md

 This README provides a detailed yet user-friendly introduction to the RNA-seq data analysis workflow.
 Data scientists and engineers can leverage this workflow to automate RNA-seq data processing, make it scalable, and integrate machine learning for enhanced analysis 💡.

----

-Feel free to tweak any of the emojis or details to suit your style! 😊